Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/New-AzFrontDoorCdnOriginGroup.md

   - `[ProbePath <String>]`: The path relative to the origin that is used to determine the health of the origin.
   - `[ProbeProtocol <ProbeProtocol?>]`: Protocol to use for health probe.
   - `[ProbeRequestType <HealthProbeRequestType?>]`: The type of health probe request that is made.

+LOADBALANCINGSETTING <ILoadBalancingSettingsParameters>: Load balancing settings for a backend pool
+  - `[AdditionalLatencyInMillisecond <Int32?>]`: The additional latency in milliseconds for probes to fall into the lowest latency bucket
+  - `[SampleSize <Int32?>]`: The number of samples to consider for load balancing decisions
+  - `[SuccessfulSamplesRequired <Int32?>]`: The number of samples within the sample period that must succeed

 ## RELATED LINKS